brockcooper/domo_python/README.md

 This repo also contains an example Jupyter Notebook with pre-written examples in the *domo-python-examples.ipynb* file.
 To access this, you will need to install Jupyter Notebooks, I recommend doing this through [Anaconda](https://www.anaconda.com/download/#macos).

-After you've installed Jupyter Notebooks, you will navigate in your Terminal to the folder where you downloaded this repo and runn the following command:
+After you've installed Jupyter Notebooks, you will navigate in your Terminal to the folder where you downloaded this repo and run the following command:

 ```
 jupyter notebooks